An update on black women raising startup funding

 “We are proud to be continuing the push toward a world where all women own their work through entrepreneurship, because that’s the path to real power and economic stability for Black and Latinx communities,” digitalundivided CEO Kathryn Finney said in a press release. “digitalundivided understands the impact of data on policy and startup ecosystems which is why we’re committed to using ProjectDiane to further develop data-driven programs for Black and Latinx women founders and shape the narrative about women of color in startups.”

 JPMorgan Chase has also invested $500,000 in digitalundivided to support the organization’s nine-month incubator for 40 startups founded by women of color.
-In 2016, digitalundivided opened up an innovation center for black and Latinx women founders in Atlanta, GA.
+In 2016, digitalundivided opened an innovation center for black and Latinx women founders in Atlanta, GA.
 The accelerator offers training around how to build a startup, office space and mentors.